Diatom: Phytochromes

+Removal of the phytochrome gene from the diatom Thalassiosira pseudonana grown in a similar deep-water simulation demonstrated that the mutant diatom had a lower photosynthetic efficiency, as well as a reduced photoprotection, compared to the wild-type diatoms with the phytochrome gene, and that when both the mutant and wild-type diatoms were exposed to high white light, there was no difference in reactions.

+With these findings, the authors found that diatom phytochromes respond more to blue and green light in low intensities, unlike the plant phytochromes that respond to red and far-red light.
+They suggest that the diatom phytochromes went through an evolutionary adaptation to acclimate to the violent waters in the open waters of the temperate and polar regions.
+Since the function of diatom phytochromes is to sense the water depth, it provides the diatoms information that is very advantageous in regions with differing seasons.
+These photoreceptors play a critical role in helping phytoplankton adjust to environments with limited light, specifically the deep-water environments.

 Life cycle

 Reproduction and cell size

 Reproduction among these organisms is asexual by binary fission, during which the diatom divides into two parts, producing two "new" diatoms with identical genes.
 Each new organism receives one of the two frustules – one larger, the other smaller – possessed by the parent, which is now called the epitheca; and is used to construct a second, smaller frustule, the hypotheca.
 The diatom that received the larger frustule becomes the same size as its parent, but the diatom that received the smaller frustule remains smaller than its parent.
 This causes the average cell size of this diatom population to decrease.
 It has been observed, however, that certain taxa have the ability to divide without causing a reduction in cell size.
 Nonetheless, in order to restore the cell size of a diatom population for those that do endure size reduction, sexual reproduction and auxospore formation must occur.